bumpylumps/fetch-rewards-backend-exercise/README.md

 ![postman-new-tab](https://user-images.githubusercontent.com/89161501/199856263-5484d0a0-cd13-4c85-8dd5-53d42a45beeb.JPG)

-1) set url tab to the left of address bar to post
+1) set url tab to the left of address bar to "POST"

-2) use http://localhost:8000/api/spendPoints for an address
+2) enter http://localhost:8000/api/spendPoints in the address bar

-3) go to body tab and select the raw option
+3) go to the "body" tab and select the "raw" option

-4) using the blue dropdown menu on the right, select JSON
+4) using the blue dropdown menu on the right, set your body request format to "JSON"

-5) add properly formatted object to request body: ({"points": (int) })
+5) add properly formatted object into the request body area: ({"points": (int) })

 ![postman-spendPoints](https://user-images.githubusercontent.com/89161501/199856552-9340fc69-d459-4223-815b-e23ea2aaf283.JPG)

-6) click on send and recieve body object
+6) click on "Send" and recieve response object

 ![postman-spendPoints-results](https://user-images.githubusercontent.com/89161501/199856716-4a4f9916-b6d4-45a9-9759-779cfe24cf29.JPG)